lucasshuan/go-ent-graphql-example/README.md

 ## Usage

-Adding new functionality is fairly simple: For adding new types, queries, mutations, and etc. to the project, one can create a new **./graphql/schema/*.graphql** file (preferably do not edit the **ent.graphql** file).
-Resolvers will be created in **./graphql/resolvers** directory for each new file, where you will be able to implement all of your queries and mutations.

-To create a new database entity, just run the following command and enter a name when name input is asked.
-In this example, we are creating an **Item** entity.
+Adding new functionality is fairly simple: To create a new database entity (in this example, we are creating an **Item** entity), just run the following command and enter a name when name input is asked:

     ```bash
     make entity